qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

     console.log("end");
   });

 Again, we used the native ``console`` API to check if our code works.
-Running the code now should show the "end" message in the console as soon as the popup is faded in.
+Running the code now should show the ``end`` message in the console as soon as the popup is faded in.
 A little hint: Make sure you add the listener only once using the ``once`` method.
 We don't want to keep piling up listeners on the popup.
 Now we can start the timer which will be a simple ``setTimeout`` offered by the browser.
 As soon as the time is over, we can fade out.

 ::